pathologicalenvy/pathological-envy-framework/manuscripts/M3_state_transitions/chapters/02-stabilized-systems-must-export-regulation.md

 Once regulation has been externalized, the system’s stability depends on continued access to external regulatory capacity.
 The consequences of losing external regulatory access are not uniform across systems.

-Whether withdrawal precipitates transient disruption or structural collapse depends on the internal cost of object loss—here termed the fragmentation cost of object loss.
+Whether withdrawal precipitates transient disruption or structural collapse depends on the internal cost of object loss: here termed the fragmentation cost of object loss.

 Where this cost is high, removal of external regulatory capacity destabilizes self-coherence and compels urgent reorganization.
 Where it is low, loss may be absorbed without immediate decompensation.